disconnectme/disconnect-tracking-protection/descriptions.md

 [Go back to top](#tracker-descriptions-for-fingerprinters-and-cryptominers)

 ## SendPulse
-This service has been classified as `Email`, `Analytics` and `FingerprintingInvasive` for the following reasons:
+This service has been classified as `Email`, `Advertising` and `FingerprintingInvasive` for the following reasons:
 ### Technical Review
 Script: `https://static-login.sendpulse.com/apps/fc3/build/dh-libs.js`
 1. Script embeds or includes snippets of an open source fingerprinting library, [fingerprintjs2](https://github.com/Valve/fingerprintjs2):